AUTISM ASSISTANCE DOGS – Points to Consider

 The cost of feeding and caring for one of our professionally trained dogs could be over $750.00 per year.
 This includes but is not limited to food, toys, vet care, etc. This does not include any unforeseen illness or injury.
 The client is financially responsible for the dog’s care once the dog is placed with the person.

-Generally, to qualify for our Autism Program, the child on the autism spectrum cannot be diagnosed with any other disabilities.
-To provide the best support for our clients, our dogs are trained for one specific skillset and not, for example, dually trained as Hearing Dogs.
+Generally, to qualify for our Autism Program, the child cannot be diagnosed with other disabilities.
+To provide the best support for our clients, our dogs are trained for one specific skillset and not, for example, dually trained as Autism and Hearing Dogs.
 Please call for more information and clarification.

 Please remember that our dogs are not trained to be guard dogs.
 They are friendly, stable dogs that help people with different challenges and provide companionship only.